For patients with mIDH1 AML who relapse or are refractory to initial treatment, choose REZLIDHIA as the first R/R targeted therapy1

 Transfusion dependent at baseline is defined as receiving a transfusion within 56 days prior to first dose of olutasidenib or noting transfusion dependence prior to coming on study.

-Olutasidenib (REZLIDHIA) is recommended by the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) as a targeted treatment option for relapsed/refractory AML with an IDH1 mutation.12
+Olutasidenib (REZLIDHIA®) is recommended by the National Comprehensive Cancer Network® (NCCN®) as a targeted treatment option for relapsed/refractory AML with an IDH1 mutation.9

 References: